abhiTronix/vidgear/README.md

 > *WebGear is a powerful [ASGI](https://asgi.readthedocs.io/en/latest/) Video-Broadcaster API ideal for transmitting [Motion-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG)-frames from a single source to multiple recipients via the browser.*

-WebGear API provides a highly extensible and flexible async wrapper around [**Starlette**][starlette]'s ASGI application and provides easy access to its complete framework.
+WebGear API works on [**Starlette**](https://www.starlette.io/)'s ASGI application and provides a highly extensible and flexible async wrapper around its complete framework.
 WebGear can flexibly interact with Starlette's ecosystem of shared middleware, mountable applications, [Response classes](https://www.starlette.io/responses/), [Routing tables](https://www.starlette.io/routing/), [Static Files](https://www.starlette.io/staticfiles/), [Templating engine(with Jinja2)](https://www.starlette.io/templates/), etc.

+WebGear API under the hood first encodes and then streams the sequence of independent JPEG frames _(known as [Motion-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG))_ using Starlette's Multipart Streaming Response.
+This method has low latency, but the quality is not the best, since JPEG compression is not very efficient for motion video.

 In layman's terms, WebGear acts as a powerful **Video Broadcaster** that transmits live video-frames to any web-browser in the network.
 Additionally, WebGear API also provides a special internal wrapper around [VideoGear](#videogear), which itself provides internal access to both [CamGear](#camgear) and [PiGear](#pigear) APIs, thereby granting it exclusive power of broadcasting frames from any incoming stream.
+It also allows us to define our custom Server as source to manipulate frames easily before sending them across the network(see this [doc][webgear-cs] example).

 **Below is a snapshot of a WebGear Video Server in action on Chrome browser:**